GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 #### Implicit wait

-There is a second type fo wait that is distinct from explicit wait called implicit wait.
+There is a second type of wait that is distinct from explicit wait called implicit wait.
 By implicitly waiting, WebDriver polls the DOM for a certain duration when trying to find any element.
-This can be userful when certain elements on the webpage are not available immediately and need some time to load.
+This can be useful when certain elements on the webpage are not available immediately and need some time to load.

-Implicit waiting for elements to appear is disabled by default and will need to be manually enabled on a per-session basis. ==Mixing expllicit waits and implicit waits will cause unintended consequences, namely waits sleeping for the maximum time even if the element is available or condition is true.==
+Implicit waiting for elements to appear is disabled by default and will need to be manually enabled on a per-session basis. ==Mixing explicit waits and implicit waits will cause unintended consequences, namely waits sleeping for the maximum time even if the element is available or condition is true.==

 Warning: Do not mix implicit and explicit waits.
 Doing so can cause unpredictable wait times.
 For example, setting an implicit wait of 10 seconds and an explicit wait of 15 seconds could cause a timeout to occur after 20 seconds.